twlz0ne/jagger/README.md

 - Select region2
 - `jagger-swap-regions` apply swap, clean overlay

-A more natural way is attach swap function to yank.
-There is a example for evil:
+A more natural way is to mark regions automatically when yanking.
+There is an example for evil:

 ```elisp
 (defun evil-yank@set-mark (begin end &rest argv)